Bradfield Combust

-Bradfield Combust (or Burnt Bradfield) is a village and former manor and civil parish, now in the parish of Bradfield Combust with Stanningfield in Suffolk, England, located on the A134 between Windsor Green and Great Whelnetham.
+Bradfield Combust (or Burnt Bradfield) is a village and former manor and civil parish, now in the parish of Bradfield Combust with Stanningfield, in the West Suffolk district of Suffolk, England.
+It is located on the A134 between Windsor Green and Great Whelnetham.
 In 1961 the parish had a population of 108.
-In 1988 the parish was merged with Stanningfield to form "Bradfield Combust with Stanningfield".
+In 1988 the parish was merged with Stanningfield.

 Origin of the name

-According to Swedish Professor of English at Lund University, Eilert Ekwall, the meaning of the village name of "Bradfield" is "the wide fold" (syn.
-Bradefeld, Bradfelda, Bradefelda).
-"Combust" is derived from "Combusta" Latin fem. = burnt or burned; medieval syn.
-"Brent".
+According to Eilert Ekwall, Professor of English at Lund University, the meaning of the village name Bradfield is 'the wide open land (or field)', early spellings being Bradefeld, Bradfelda, and Bradefelda.
+Combust is derived from combusta, a Latin feminine adjective meaning 'burnt'; or in Middle English brent.

 History

-Before the Conquest, the manor was probably owned by Ulfketel, Saxon King of the East Angles, who gave this part of his manor to the monks of St. Edmund, while reserving the lordship.
+Before the Conquest, the manor was probably owned by Ulfketel, ealdorman of East Anglia, who gave this part of his manor to the monks of St. Edmund, while reserving the lordship.

 The Domesday Book records the population of Bradefelda manor, including Bradfield St Clare and Bradfield St George.
 Bradefelda/fella existed before the Conquest.
-The book states that then (i.e. before the Conquest), as in 1086, there were fifteen villans and eighteen bordars; 'then' one slave, and in 1086 six slaves; and three free men.
+The book states that then (i.e. before the Conquest), as in 1066, there were fifteen villans and eighteen bordars; 'then' one slave, and in 1086 six slaves; and three free men.
 Over these men St. Edmund (the Abbey of Edmund the Martyr) had sake and soke with regard to every customary due.
 They were not allowed to sell their lands without the Abbot's permission.
 In the same place (i.e. Bradfield) other men had more rights: there were in 1086, as before the Conquest, nine free men who could sell their lands but the soke and service belonged to the Abbey or anyone who purchased the land.
 The Book also records that the church of this 'vill' owned 10.5 acre of free land for alms.

 The name Bradfield Combust is traditionally said to have derived from an incident in the autumn of 1327, when an angry mob burned down Bradfield Hall at Bradfield, at the time the property of the Crown (a young Edward III) and managed by the Abbot of Bury St Edmunds.
 However, it is reliably asserted that a Bradfield Hall (the King's own hall) inside the Abbey at Bury St Edmunds was burnt down during that insurrection.
 Thus there were two Bradfield Halls and there arose a debate as to the naming of the village, and the circumstances surrounding it.
 The settlement is certainly known to have been called 'Bradefeld Combusta' in 1302/03.
 Thus the naming of the village cannot originally have been associated with the 1327 insurrection.
 It is reasonable however, to deduce that the name of Bradfield Combust (appearing certainly in the early 14th century, and in the 15th century synonymous with Brent Bradfield or Burnt Bradfield) does derive from some conflagration – but of what, when prior to 1302, and exactly where, is unknown.